fluxcd/community/GOVERNANCE.md

 If a vote is called, the following decisions require a Supermajority Vote – two-thirds or more of all [Deciders](#deciders):

-- Repository [Maintainers][Maintainer]: Electing new Maintainers of the same repository.
 - [core maintainers]: Enforcing a Code of Conduct violation by a community member.
-- [core maintainers]: Removing a Maintainer of any repository for any reason other than inactivity.
 - [core maintainers]: Licensing and intellectual property changes.
 - [core maintainers]: Material changes to the Governance document.
   - Note: editorial changes to governance may be made by lazy consensus, unless challenged.
     These are changes which fix spelling or grammar, update work affiliation or similar, update style or reflect an outside and obvious reality.
     They do not change the intention or meaning of anything in this document.
 - [core maintainers]: Elect new [org admins].

+### Unanimity Decisions

+For these kinds of decisions, a deadline can be given, and unanimity with a quorum of 2/3 is sufficient.
+That means people can be silent, but everyone who speaks must agree.

+- Repository [Maintainers][Maintainer]: Electing new Maintainers of the same repository.
+- [core maintainers]: Removing a Maintainer of any repository for any reason other than inactivity.

 ## Licenses and Copyright